 This plan is written for those who do not have Universal Express or VIP passes.
 On a very busy day, however, an upgraded pass may be necessary to experience everything included on this list.
 You can learn more in our guide on upgraded tickets.

 There are information booths situated at high traffic areas throughout the park for any guest inquiries.
 You can also check current wait times, showtimes, and character greeting times on your mobile phone at universalstudioshollywood.com/ushwaittimes or by downloading the Official Universal Studios Hollywood mobile app on iOS and Android devices.
 Note that should you experience slow cell service, free WiFi is offered under the network name UNIVERSAL and xfinitywifi.

 #1 – Park Entrance

 Aim to be at at the Universal Studios Hollywood turnstiles at least forty-five minutes prior to the posted opening time.
 Allow at least twenty minutes to park walk through Citywalk, and get through security.
-A ticket booth attendant should provide you with a map and showtimes guide as you enter.
+A turnstile attendant should provide you with a map as you enter.

 #2 – Harry Potter & the Forbidden Journey